-- As an Apprentice, your academic right to repeat study of a module will be subject to the consent of your Employer (who may be required to fund the repeated module study).
-You should discuss your options with your AEST or alternative contact and your Employer.
-Your AEST may also be required to liaise with your Funding Provider for approval. - b) If you are not entitled to repeat study of a module under these Regulations, or repetition is not confirmed as permissible by your Employer, this may have implications on your ability to continue with the Apprenticeship Programme. - c) If you have been awarded credit for a module, you are not allowed to repeat study of that module.
+- a) As an Apprentice, your academic right to repeat study of a module will be subject to the consent of your Employer (who may be required to fund the repeated module study).
+You should discuss your options with the Apprentice Enrolment and Support Team and your Employer.
+The Apprentice Enrolment and Support Team may also be required to liaise with your Funding Provider for approval. - b) If you are not entitled to repeat study of a module under these Regulations, or repetition is not confirmed as permissible by your Employer, this may have implications on your ability to continue with the Apprenticeship Programme. - c) If you have been awarded credit for a module, you are not allowed to repeat study of that module.